 HACKETT, James Stephen (On asphyxia) Canada

 PARKER, Daniel McNeill (1822-1907) (On the mechanism and management of parturition) Nova Scotia.
 Parker took his early training with the earliest Canadian medical graduate of Edinburgh Universitty, William Bruce Almond.
 He was present at the 1867 meeting that preceeded the foundation of the Canadian Medical Association and in 1870 was elected as the 3rd President of the CMA.
 Obituary Maritime Medical News v.
 19:11 1907 pp 438-40 and Parker, William Frederick.
 Daniel McNeill Parker, MD: his ancestry and a memoir of his life : Toronto : W. Briggs, 1910.
 (See also: Canadian Biographical Dictionary and Portrait Gallery.)

-RUSSELL, John Partington 1821-1890 (On bronchitis) Canada.
-Russell was licenced to practice in Lower Canada in 1846.
+RUSSELL, John Partington (1821-1890) (On bronchitis) Canada.
+Russell was licenced to practice in both Upper and Lower Canada in 1846.
 He was the brother of Robert H Russell (1843) and Francis Russell (1860) and practiced first in Quebec and then in in Toronto.
-He was registered in 1846.

 BUTTS, Henry G (On erysipelas) Canada.